Unknown-Robot/otp-lib/packages/core/README.md

 ### TOTP (Time-Based OTP)

-Implements the time-based algorithm where codes are generated based on the **current system time**.
+Implements the Time-Based algorithm where codes are generated based on the **current system time**.

 ```typescript
 import { TOTP, Secret } from "@otp-lib/core";